 14 March 2014 at 4.52pm | 1 Comment

 It was not only the musical forms that were changing but also the instruments and the way they were played.
-Even small changes in instruments have huge effects on how they're played and the way they sound, both individually and in ensembles.
+Even small changes in instruments have huge effects on how they’re played and the way they sound, both individually and in ensembles.
 This in turn influences the music written for them.
-The flurry of experimentation in Italy at Cavalli's time meant these changes happened rapidly and divergently between city states – even the pitches used in the leading centres, Rome and Venice, were significantly different.
+The flurry of experimentation in Italy at this time meant these changes happened rapidly and divergently between city states – even the pitches used in the leading centres, Rome and Venice, were significantly different.

-An awareness of these differences and the effect they have on how audiences hear the music has been one of the major motivations behind 'historically informed' performance practice.
-The movement is driven by a desire to explore the astonishingly different sound world that existed before instruments reached their relatively stable modern forms.
+An awareness of these differences and the effect they have on how audiences hear the music has been one of the major motivations behind ‘historically informed’ performance practice.
+The movement is driven by a desire to explore the astonishingly different sound worlds that existed before instruments reached their relatively stable modern forms.

 An enormous amount of detective work goes into period performance.
 Researchers draw on a variety of material to try to understand how instruments were made, how they looked and how they were played.
 The music itself plays a big part, suggesting range and relative volume and also providing helpful insights into phrase length, ornamentation and so on.
 There are also clues to be gleaned from contemporary artwork, written accounts and treatises – and even the places where works were performed.

-The theorbo was another recent invention in Cavalli's time.
+The theorbo was another recent invention in Cavalli’s time.
 It was developed towards the end of the 15th century by Renaissance Humanists inspired by the Ancient Greek instrument the kithara, which was used to accompany poetry recitations.
-A large member of the lute family, the theorbo has two necks - one long and one shorter - that sit side by side.
-The relatively weak gut strings of the time resulted in the theorbo's unusual tuning pattern; the top two strings, thinner than the others, couldn't be stretched for the long neck of the theorbo and so are tuned down an octave, making the third string the highest – a curiosity often exploited by composers.
+A large member of the lute family, the theorbo has two necks – one long and one shorter – that sit side by side.
+The relatively weak gut strings of the time resulted in the theorbo’s unusual tuning pattern; the top two strings, thinner than the others, couldn’t be stretched for the long neck of the theorbo and so are tuned down an octave, making the third string the highest – a curiosity often exploited by composers.
 The instrument, though very soft, became popular in opera for continuo and for accompanying arias; contemporary visitors to Venice wrote of seeing the long necks projecting above the ensemble swaying in time to the music.
-For L'Ormindo, a copy of a Venetian guitar made by Martin Haycock and a theorbo made by Klaus Jacobsen will be played.
+For L’Ormindo, a copy of a Venetian guitar made by Martin Haycock and a theorbo made by Klaus Jacobsen was played.

 The violin family instruments look superficially similar to their modern counterparts but sound very different.
 One of the most significant changes since Cavalli’s time was the development of wire-wound strings (where a metal wire is wound round a gut string core).
 Wound strings are not only much stronger than plain gut but also much thinner.
 Thick strings vibrate in quite a complicated way, marring the upper harmonics of the sound and making it sound weak and out of tune.
 To combat this, low gut strings had to be very long – but this introduced fingering difficulties for the player.
 Wound strings meant a shorter string could be used.